SheetalMaurya/MvvmCross-Wiki/Databinding.md

            mvx:Bi.nd="Text Customer.FirstName; Visible=ShowFirstName" />

 - for design-time support, you may also need to pull in additional value converters into the Xaml namespace.
-More information on this is available in **TODO-NOT-YET-WRITTEN-ALSO-CONSIDER-RUNTIME-VALUE-CONVERTER-LOADING-TOO**.
+For more on this, see http://slodge.blogspot.co.uk/2013/07/n35-multibinding-with-tibet-n1-videos.html

 Once installed, the syntax within these `AttachedProperties` bindings is exactly the same as within all other Swiss and Tibet binding - and this binding functionality can be extended with custom bindings, with FieldBinding, etc - just as in MvvmCross on non-Xaml platforms.